 5. Prevent Future Battery Issues

-- Avoid leaving lights or electronics running when parked.
+- Don’t leave lights or accessories drawing power when parked.

-- Schedule periodic maintenance, especially before long trips.
+- Schedule periodic maintenance, especially before long trips and ahead of summer.

-- Keep a portable EV-safe jump starter in your trunk.
+- Keep a 12V-safe portable jump starter in the boot.

 These small habits save you big headaches later.